Protein primary structure: Notation

 Protein sequence is typically notated as a string of letters, listing the amino acids starting at the amino-terminal end through to the carboxyl-terminal end.
-Either a three letter code or single letter code can be used to represent the 20 naturally occurring amino acids, as well as mixtures or ambiguous amino acids (similar to nucleic acid notation).
+Either a three letter code or single letter code can be used to represent the 22 naturally encoded amino acids, as well as mixtures or ambiguous amino acids (similar to nucleic acid notation).

 Peptides can be directly sequenced, or inferred from DNA sequences.
 Large sequence databases now exist that collate known protein sequences.

 Modification

 In general, polypeptides are unbranched polymers, so their primary structure can often be specified by the sequence of amino acids along their backbone.
 However, proteins can become cross-linked, most commonly by disulfide bonds, and the primary structure also requires specifying the cross-linking atoms, e.g., specifying the cysteines involved in the protein's disulfide bonds.
 Other crosslinks include desmosine.